CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-06.md

       ![](../media/img73.png "Azure OpenAI")

-   > **Note**: You may get a different response. please note chatgpt uses LLM and responses may vary everytime.
+   > **Note**: You may get a different response.
+Please note ChatGPT uses LLM, and responses may vary every time.

-1. Navigate back to **VS Code** and stop the terminal by typing **ctrl + C**.
+1. Navigate back to **VS Code** and stop the terminal by typing **Ctrl + C**.

 1. Click the **Next** button located in the bottom right corner of this lab guide to continue with the next exercise.

 ## Summary

-In this lab, you set up an Azure OpenAI resource and model, and built a ChatGPT-like application using Streamlit.
+In this lab, you set up an Azure OpenAI resource and model and built a ChatGPT-like application using Streamlit.
 You navigated the Azure portal to create and configure your OpenAI resource, verified model deployments, and gathered the necessary API keys and endpoints.
 After configuring your application with these details, you ran and tested it locally, successfully creating a functional ChatGPT-like app.
 This process demonstrated the integration of Azure OpenAI models into a practical application, showcasing the steps to build and deploy AI-driven chat functionalities.

 ### You have successfully completed the lab.
 Click Next >> to move on to the next set of exercises.